USGS-WiM/NSSServices/Docs/Managers/Delete.md

-## Delete a Manager
 <span style="color:red">Requires Administrators Authentication</span>
-Deletes a manager
+Deletes a manager from the repository.